SovereignEdgeEU-COGNIT/use-case-1/README.md

 ## Installing the Sumo models in the image
 Create the following directory structure in the VM to be used to generate the FAAS image:
 * /opt/smartcity_faas/model
-* /opt/smartcity_faas/model/Granada/1001
-* /opt/smartcity_faas/model/Granada/1030
-* /opt/smartcity_faas/model/Granada/1054
+* /opt/smartcity_faas/model/Granada/{junction code}

-Terrassa and Granada are some sample cities included in the model.
-In addition under Granada we create some junction models 1001, 1030, 1054.
+Granada is the sample cities included in the model.
+In addition under Granada we create some junction models identified by id.
 Each model is independent from the others.
 When the directory structure is ready, then copy the use-case-1/vm/model content to the /opt/smartcity_faas/model in the image.

 ## Installing the Sumo tool in the image